PieceOfCro/dex_price_bot/README.md

     - <pool_token_one 0xdeadbeef>
     - <pool_token_two 0xdeadbeef>
 ```
-You can get these variables through DexScreener, or using a cronos chain explorer.
+You can get these variables through DexScreener, or using a chain explorer.

 #### Starting and Ending tokens
 ```
 price_unit: 0xc21223249CA28397B4B6541dfFaEcC539BfF0c59  # USDC <token that is being used as the price standard>
 token: 0x10C9284E6094b71D3CE4E38B8bFfc668199da677  # MIMAS <token you are getting the price of>
 ```
-You can once again get these variables through DexScreener or a cronos chain explorer.
+You can once again get these variables through DexScreener or a chain explorer.
 These contract addresses must be in the `liquidity_pools` section of the config, and must be able to be routed to each other using the liquidity pools.
 Please use pools with high liquidity where possible to ensure accurate prices.

 #### Discord Token